dcollaoa/dcollaoa/README.md

 ## About Me

-- 💻 Computer Engineering student with a focus on Offensive Security.
+- 💻 IT professional with a strong interest in red team, ethical hacking, penetration testing, vulnerability analysis, and network security.
-- 🔭 Currently enhancing my skills in cybersecurity and pentesting.
+- 🔭 Currently enhancing my skills in AD.
-- ⚔️ Documenting my CTF experiences on my GitBook and LinkedIn.
+- ⚔️ Documenting my CTF experiences on my GitBook and Obsidian.

 ## Connect with Me
 [![Hack The Box Badge](https://www.hackthebox.eu/badge/image/1199698)](https://www.hackthebox.eu/home/users/profile/1199698)